Skip to content

 21.3 Hazardous Location Networks

 Substations operate in controlled environments.
-Oil refineries, chemical plants, grain silos, and mines contain explosive atmospheres where a spark from electrical equipment can cause an explosion.
-This section covers the certification frameworks and Hirschmann products for hazardous location networks.
+Oil refineries, chemical plants, grain silos, and mines contain explosive atmospheres.
+A spark from electrical equipment in these environments triggers an explosion.
+This section covers certification frameworks and Hirschmann products for hazardous-location networks.

 FrameworkRegionZone/Division